fairmutex/Movie-App/README.md

 Dumb Components both shallow and deep for the first two.
 MovieDetailComponent, MovieListComponent and StarComponent

+Testing Shell components incomplete. encountered a very weird situation in which when tests of MovieShellComponent are not commented MovieService tests are failing and these two are totally unrelated .

 Movie State
 Actions, Reducers, Selectors and Effects.

 Effects still missing testing of errors

-Testing Shell components in the pipeline

 E2E is still in the pipeline.